turingschool/front-end-curriculum/projects/module-2/refactor-tractor-wc.md

 ### Pull Requests

-* Each person must submit 1 pull request to their group mates for feedback
+* Each person must submit at least 1 pull request to their group mates for feedback
 * Each pull request that you did NOT submit must be reviewed by every other team member, individually
 * Each pull request should include significant / helpful feedback and conversation
 * No pull request may be merged before it has been reviewed, and must not be merged by the person who submitted it